Full Name: Willa Sibert Cather

 Related Historical Events: When My Ántonia was published, its story of American prairie life captured the imagination of an American public that was exhausted by Word War I. Cather's readers looked to literature as an escape from wartime politics and were proud of the United States' new post-war position as a global power.
 My Ántonia also appealed to progressives who were interested in social and economic issues because the novel explored women's strength and adaptability, and also brought attention to the hardships of immigrant life in the United States.

-Prairie Life: My Ántonia, the first of Cather's "prairie trilogy" of novels, is heavily autobiographical.
+Prairie Life: My Ántonia, the last of Cather's "prairie trilogy" of novels, is heavily autobiographical.
 Like Cather, Jim moves from Virginia to Nebraska at the age of ten, to a place heavily populated by Eastern European immigrants.
 The fictional Black Hawk, with its sod houses and bee bush, is largely based on Red Cloud, the Nebraska town where Cather lived.
 Throughout her life, Cather felt a great homesickness for her childhood years in Nebraska.
 Memories of the West fueled her writing throughout her career.

 Willa the Tomboy: As a college student, Cather dressed as a tomboy and sometimes used the name "William."
 Most of her novels are written from the point of view of a male character.
 Though she never declared her sexual orientation, it has been a topic of debate among scholars.